 Who’s Qualified, Who’s Not To Match The Attacks?

-The issue of security talent does exist based on educational qualification, and there is another perspective to look at it.
-Security engineers with college degrees are already rare in the talent market, but a formal cybersecurity education is not stunting the talent pool.
+The issue of security skills does exist based on educational qualification, and there is another perspective to look at it.
+Security engineers with college degrees are already rare in the skills market, but a formal cybersecurity education is not stunting the talent pool.

 Also, how do you train people on new threats?
 For example, many IoT-based endpoint attacks —Advanced Persistent Threat (APT), or even zero-day attacks are unique, and the previously unknown technical nature and their solutions are not cognizant to anyone until the attack happens.